nkh/P6-Data-Dump-Tree/README.md

 DESCRIPTION
 ===========

-`Data::Dump::Tree` renders your data structures in a tree fashion for legibility.
+Data::Dump::Tree renders your data structures as a tree for legibility.

 It also can: